The-Clarity-Projekt/albert-app-boilerplate/README.md

 An AI-powered decentralized search engine with a generative UI, empowering individuals to contribute to a global index of web content.

 > [!NOTE]
-> This repository contains the core source code for alBERT.
-The official alBERT service at [app.socrathink.com](https://app.socrathink.com) includes additional features like authentication and the reward mechanism.
+> This repository contains the core source code for alBERT as a boilerplate for anyone to fork and build answer engines on.
+A sample implementation of alBERT's service done for the Socrathink browser is at [app.socrathink.com](https://app.socrathink.com) includes additional features like authentication and the reward mechanism.

 ## 🗂️ Overview